thingsdb/ThingsDocs/v0/content/data-types/type.md

 // Create a instance of type `User` without a name unknown = User{};

-// ..or explicit set name to `nil` user_nil = User{name: nil};
+// ..or explicitly set name to `nil` user_nil = User{name: nil};

 // ..a `str` is also ok